Muhammad235/SchoolPortalApi/README.md

 ## Teacher Endpoint

-#### The teacher can only login with the details the admin has used in creating the teacher:
+#### The teacher can only login with the details the admin as used in creating the teacher:

-- teachers  has all access to only their class student
+- teachers  as all access to only their class student
 - upload their student result